Distance Teaching and Learning

-In the WIDA eSummit panel discussion Teaching Multilingual Learners During Extraordinary Times: WIDA Fellows’ Success Stories, ten WIDA educators share their challenges and successes of teaching during the COVID-19 pandemic.
-The webinar recording for this session is available to domestic WIDA Consortium members in the WIDA Secure Portal (password required).
+- In the WIDA eSummit panel discussion Teaching Multilingual Learners During Extraordinary Times: WIDA Fellows’ Success Stories, ten WIDA educators share their challenges and successes of teaching during the COVID-19 pandemic.
+All eSummit webinar recordings, including this panel discussion, are available to domestic WIDA Consortium members in the WIDA Secure Portal (password required).

 - WIDA Resources

 - Five Things We Can Do to Support Multilingual Students Online,” co-authored by Esther Bettney of the WIDA International School Consortium, offers an asset-based collection of high leverage practices for teaching multilingual learners online.

 - The WIDA Focus Bulletin Educación en el mundo actual: Equity in bilingual settings offers strategies for advancing equity in bilingual settings during the mundo actual of COVID-19.
 The importance of valuing multilingual learners’ linguistic and cultural diversity, using translanguaging, and leveraging technological resources are emphasized.
 This Focus Bulletin is available in Spanish.